Godstrump/vivre-cards/README.md

 <h1> Vivre-cards API</h1>

-<p>This API serves the Vendgram virtual card and makes transactions, expense and spend management, plus rewards a lot seamless for users.</p>
+<p>This API serves the Vivre-cards virtual card and makes transactions, expense and spend management, plus rewards a lot seamless for users.</p>

 <h3>The Users can</h3>
 <ul>